ianeaa/PA3_ARGAMOSA_2ECE-B/README.md

 &emsp; c.
 How many cylinders (‘cyl’) does the car model ‘Camaro Z28’ have?

 &emsp; d.
-Determine how many cylinders (‘cyl’) and what gear type (‘gear’) do the car models ‘Mazda RX4Wag’, ‘Ford Pantera L’ and ‘Honda Civic’
+Determine how many cylinders (‘cyl’) and what gear type (‘gear’) do the car models ‘Mazda RX4Wag’, ‘Ford Pantera L’ and ‘Honda Civic’ have.

-&emsp; &nbsp; have.

 # Codes *(Outputs can be seen in the PA3-Codes.ipynb file)*